So Long Suckers: Candy Buybacks in LA

 Check the details before sending off your candy – chocolates need to be in separate packages- and it’s awfully nice if you include a few other goodies from their list, like toothbrushes, dental floss and toothpaste.
 Be sure to include a filled out Donation Form, too.

 Operation Gratitude/California Army National Guard

 17330 Victory Boulevard

-Here’s another great option for simply putting all that candy in a shoebox, slapping a mailing label on it and dropping it off at the post office, knowing it will find its way to our troops!
-Every year they send tons (literally!) of candy to service men and women who are happy to have sweets you don’t want (they like coffee, too, if you’d like to add an extra treat).
+Here’s another great option for simply putting all that candy in a box, slapping a mailing label on it and dropping it off at the post office, knowing it will find its way to our troops.
+Every year they send tons (literally) of candy to service men and women who are happy to have sweets you don’t want (they like coffee, too, if you’d like to add an extra treat).
 Note: they ask that you don’t just dump it in a shoebox anymore, but please use gallon zip lock bags and place them in a larger cardboard box.

 8360 E Highway 25

 What do you do with all your leftover Halloween candy?
-And which ones do you sneak from the kids bags and eat?
-(We’re all big Junior Mint and Peanut Butter Cup fans around here!)
+And which ones do you sneak and eat?
+(Peppermint Patties cannot be denied!)

 photo credit of pink bunny girl with candy: Andrew Malone via Creative Commons